walseb/fir/getting_started.md

 ```haskell
 ( \ t -> exp ( - tan t ** 2 ) / ( cos t ** 4 ) ) :: AST Float -> AST Float
 ```
-* __`Module defs a`__: a program that can be compiled to a SPIR-V module. `defs` is a type-level map which specifies the program inputs/outputs, top-level functions and entry-points; this is the mechanism by which the user specifies shader interfaces and execution modes.
+* __`Module defs`__: a program that can be compiled to a SPIR-V module. `defs` is a type-level map which specifies the program inputs/outputs, top-level functions and entry-points; this is the mechanism by which the user specifies shader interfaces and execution modes.
-* __`Codensity AST (AST a := j) i`__: an *indexed* monadic expression, starting in state `i` and ending in state `j`.
+* __`Program i j a`__: an *indexed* monadic expression, starting in state `i` and ending in state `j`.
 Can be thought of as stateful GPU code producing a value of type `a`.
 The additional type-level information (the indices) allows the library to enforce program correctness.

 Shaders are written using __do__ notation, using this indexed monad (with *RebindableSyntax*).
 Stateful operations such as reading/writing data use lens-like syntax, such as: